Compute

 Yes

-A resource pool is a collection of physical environments where deployment commands are executed during software package deployment.
-In this scenario, the execution host uses an official resource pool.
+A resource pool is a collection of physical environments where commands are executed during software package deployment.
+In this scenario, select official.

 Description